haykeenss/subD_compare/README.md

 # Subdomain Merger and Duplicate Percentage Calculator

-This script is designed to merge two lists of subdomains, remove duplicates, and calculate the percentage of duplicates between the two input files.
+This script is designed to merge multiple lists of subdomains simultaneously , remove duplicates, and calculate the percentage of duplicates between the two input files.

 ![Sample Image](view.png)